 - Food Sensitivity Testing

 Food sensitivities are different than food allergies.
 Food allergies are obvious, occur immediately after consuming the food, and have obvious symptoms (anaphylactic shock, hives, wheezing, etc).
 Food sensitivities can occur hours to days later, making them difficult to recognize.
-Many of these food sensitivites are caused by IgG4 antibodies.
+Many of these food sensitivities are caused by IgG4 antibodies.
 These antibodies can be measured in the blood.
 The most common food sensitivities are corn, milk, eggs, and wheat.
-Symptoms of food sensitivites include asthma, arthritis, ear infections, eczema, sinusitis, urticarial, irritable bowel syndrome (IBS), and gastrointestinal discomfort (including heartburn, gas, and bloating).
+Symptoms of food sensitivities include asthma, arthritis, ear infections, eczema, sinusitis, urticarial, irritable bowel syndrome (IBS), and gastrointestinal discomfort (including heartburn, gas, and bloating).
 Testing can be done via a blood draw or finger stick depending on the number of foods tested.

 - Hormone Testing

 Hormone testing may be done to assess current level of hormones via blood, saliva, or urine, or to reveal how different hormones are metabolized via the urine.
-Examples of hormones that may be tested include estrogen, testosterone, progesterone, DHEA, cortisol, melatonin, sex hormone binding globulin (SHBG), dihydrotestosterone (DHT), insulin-like growth factor (IGF-1), and prostate specific antigen.
+Examples of hormones that may be tested include estrogen, testosterone, progesterone, DHEA, cortisol, melatonin, sex hormone binding globulin (SHBG), dihydrotestosterone (DHT), insulin-like growth factor (IGF-1), and prostate-specific antigen.
 Assessing hormone levels and metabolism is an important factor in evaluating women’s and men’s overall health.
 The testing may provide valuable information for patients experiencing symptoms or conditions such as menstrual irregularities, pelvic pain, PMS, infertility, menopause/peri-menopause, fatigue, Breast Cancer (or family history of breast cancer), Osteoporosis, sleep disorders, depression, poor sex drive, poor sexual performance (e.g. vaginal dryness, Erectile Dysfunction (ED), or those looking to go on hormone therapy replacement.

 - Leaky Gut Testing

 Normally the gastrointestinal lining is lined with cells that are tightly situated together to provide a barrier from the outside world to our bodies.
 Sometimes our intestines can become damaged and our intestinal barrier becomes permeable or “leaky”.
 Causes of intestinal permeability (leaky gut) include intestinal infections, chronic ingestion of allergic/sensitive foods or toxic chemicals, a deficiency of secretory IgA, trauma, toxins from gut infections (such as candida), and use of non-steroidal anti-inflammatory (NSAIDS) (such as ibuprofen).
-Leaky gut leads to an increased number of foreign compounds entering the blood stream, increases autoimmunity, and overwhelms the hepatic detoxification system (liver).
+Leaky gut leads to an increased number of foreign compounds entering the bloodstream, increases autoimmunity, and overwhelms the hepatic detoxification system (liver).
 These changes lead to a variety of health disorders such as inflammatory bowel disease (IBD), inflammatory bowel syndrome (IBS), multiple food allergies and sensitivities, inflammatory joint disease, chronic dermatologic conditions, hormone imbalances (such as estrogen dominance), and autoimmune disease.
 Leaky gut testing is easily performed with a breath test.

 - Nutrient Evaluation Testing